Current EU Research Funding Opportunities

 • European Rare Disease Alliance (ERDERA)

-The European Rare Disease Research Alliance (ERDERA) kicked off in September 2024 and integrates over 170 organisations.
-The aim is to advance research in rare disease prevention, diagnosis and treatment and to build on the results of other EU-funded projects such as the European Joint Programme on Rare Diseases .
-The first transnational call has now been published, please find details below.
+The aim of the European Rare Disease Research Alliance (ERDERA) is to advance research in rare disease prevention, diagnosis and treatment and to build on the results of other EU-funded projects such as the European Joint Programme on Rare Diseases .
+The alliance will provide a number of funding opportunities.

 Events can be funded to an amount of EUR 30.000 and must: